morningconsult/go-elasticsearch-alerts/README.md

 }
 ```

-In the example above, the application would execute the following query (illustrated by the `cURL` request below) to ElasticSearch every ten minutes, group by `aggregations.service_name.buckets` and `aggregations.service_name.buckets.program.buckets`, and send the results to Slack and write them to local disk.
+In the example above, the application would execute the following query (illustrated by the `cURL` request below) to ElasticSearch every ten minutes, group by `aggregations.service_name.buckets` and `aggregations.service_name.buckets.program.buckets`, and write the results to Slack and local disk.

 ```shell
 $ curl http://<your_elasticsearch_host>/filebeat-*/_search \